geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part6.md

 - Again, all persistence is still wholly contained in the underlying relational database model.
   - Simple backup/restore/failover/monitoring is still maintained
-  - Ops expertise/dev team expertise and licensing are all cheaper
+  - Operations expertise, dev team expertise, and licensing are all cheaper
   - Less moving parts means overall up-times are better.
 <br><br>
 - THOUGHT EXERCISE: I’ll just sneak this little tidbit in here for those paying close attention and already thinking about building/using the journaled microservivce model.